Olwethu-Tshabalala/ChristoffelsMenu-FinalPOE/README.md

 Dynamic Data Handling: All items are stored in arrays using TypeScript variables.

-Navigation: Smooth transitions between Home, Add Item, and Filter Screens using React Navigation.
+Navigation: Smooth transitions between Home, Add Item and Filter Screens using React Navigation.

-Reusable Functions: Functions organize code logic for adding, removing, and calculating averages.
+Reusable Functions: Functions organize code logic for adding, removing and calculating averages.

 Loops Used: for, while, and for in loops implemented for calculations and data handling.